 Complete the wiring job by connecting the external power lines to terminals TS1-3 (COMMON), TS1-2 (HOT), and TS1-1 (GROUND) in the Metering Unit.
-An external fused disconnect or circuit breaker is required for additional control of input power.

 Customer is responsible for supplying an external circuit breaker or fuse with proper rating as required by local codes for branch circuit protection when wiring the mains circuit to this Metering Unit.
 Each Metering Unit must have its own breaker.
 Use a wire and breaker or fuse (time delay) sized adequately for the maximum burden of 20 VA/kA of measured current.
 The wire should have an insulation rating of 600Vac and 80°C minimum temperature rating.